 Your tax bracket and the amount of income tax owed are based on your combined income from both Form 1040 and Schedule C. If your state assesses income tax, you’d carry your income numbers from your federal forms over to your state forms to determine how much income tax is due.
 Again, your income tax liability would be based on the tax bracket you land in, based on your combined business and personal income.

-Here’s how the self-employment tax breaks down for 2019:
+Here’s how the self-employment tax breaks down 2023:

 - 2.9% goes toward Medicare tax.

 Altogether, the self-employment tax rate is 15.3%.
-If your total income is more than $200,000 as a single filer or $250,000 if you’re married and file jointly, you’ll pay the Additional Medicare Tax of 0.9%.
+If your total income is more than $200,000 as a single filer, $250,000 if you’re married and file jointly and $125,000 if married filing separately, you’ll pay the additional Medicare tax of 0.9%.
 These amounts are reported on Schedule SE each year when you file your federal tax return.

 Federal and state estimated taxes are due in January, April, June and September.
 The first tax payment of the current tax year is in April.
 As a result, the last is due in January of the following year.
 Filing deadlines are typically the 15th day of their respective month, unless the 15th falls on a holiday or weekend.
 In that case, the filing deadline would be the next regular business day.
 You can file these taxes with Form 1040 ES.
 However, you also have to file your income taxes for the previous year in April.